jhelvy/logitr/README.md

 Program Files
 =============

-modelSetup.R:
-Main file for setting up the model.
+- *modelSetup.R*: Main file for setting up the model.
 Running this file begins the entire program and is the ONLY file that needs to be run by the user.

-createDataObject.R:
-This file takes the user-provided model data and settings and puts them all into a list called *d* (for *data*) which stores all of the data, settings, variables, and model output throughout the entire model estimation.
+- *createDataObject.R*: This file takes the user-provided model data and settings and puts them all into a list called *d* (for *data*) which stores all of the data, settings, variables, and model output throughout the entire model estimation.
 Keeping a single object that contains all of the data protects against the accidental use of global variables and makes passing information and data between functions much easier.

-helperFunctions.R:
-Contains a series of helper functions for various purposes, including scaling the model inputs, making start points, printing headers and model output, running the main optimization loop, and summarizing the model output.
+- *helperFunctions.R*: Contains a series of helper functions for various purposes, including scaling the model inputs, making start points, printing headers and model output, running the main optimization loop, and summarizing the model output.

-launch.R:
-The main file that runs the entire program in the correct sequence.
+- *launch.R*: The main file that runs the entire program in the correct sequence.

-logitFunctions.R:
-Contains all of the log-likelihood and gradient of the log-likelihood functions for different model types (MNL vs. MXL) and model spaces (preference vs. WTP).
+- *logitFunctions.R*: Contains all of the log-likelihood and gradient of the log-likelihood functions for different model types (MNL vs. MXL) and model spaces (preference vs. WTP).

-makeStartPoints.R:
-Makes all the start points for running the model estimation optimization.
+- *makeStartPoints.R*: Makes all the start points for running the model estimation optimization.

-optimizor.R:
-Runs the main optimization loop.
+- *optimizor.R*: Runs the main optimization loop.

-saveResults.R:
-Saves the results (duh!)
+- *saveResults.R*: Saves the results (duh!)

-setLikelihoodFunctions.R:
-Given the user provided settings on the model type and space, this file sets which log-likelihood and gradient functions to use for estimating the model.
+- *setLikelihoodFunctions.R*: Given the user provided settings on the model type and space, this file sets which log-likelihood and gradient functions to use for estimating the model.

-setupVariables:
-Prepares all the necessary variables and re-formats the data according to the model type and space.
+- *setupVariables*: Prepares all the necessary variables and re-formats the data according to the model type and space.
 Stores everything in the *d* list of objects.

-summarizeResults.R:
-Summarizes all model results and renames the *d* object as *model* for the user to explore the results.
+- *summarizeResults.R*: Summarizes all model results and renames the *d* object as *model* for the user to explore the results.

 File Hierarchy
 ==============